satwikkansal/wtfpython/hashem-ishmorpython-pypi/content.md

 + After being interned, many variables may point to the same string object in memory (thereby saving memory).
 + In the snippets above, strings are implicitly interned.
 The decision of when to implicitly intern a string is implementation dependent.
 There are some facts that can be used to guess if a string will be interned or not:
   * All length 0 and length 1 strings are interned.
-  * Strings are interned at compile time (`'wtf'` will be interned but `''.join(['w', 't', 'f']` will not be interned)
+  * Strings are interned at compile time (`'hasem-ishmor'` will be interned but `''.join(['w', 't', 'f']` will not be interned)
   * Strings that are not composed of ASCII letters, digits or underscores, are not interned.
-This explains why `'wtf!'` was not interned due to `!`.
+This explains why `'hasem-ishmor!'` was not interned due to `!`.
 Cpython implementation of this rule can be found [here](https://github.com/python/cpython/blob/3.6/Objects/codeobject.c#L19)
   <img src="/images/string-intern/string_intern.png" alt="">
-+ When `a` and `b` are set to `"wtf!"` in the same line, the Python interpreter creates a new object, then references the second variable at the same time.
-If you do it on separate lines, it doesn't "know" that there's already `wtf!` as an object (because `"wtf!"` is not implicitly interned as per the facts mentioned above).
++ When `a` and `b` are set to `"hasem-ishmor!"` in the same line, the Python interpreter creates a new object, then references the second variable at the same time.
+If you do it on separate lines, it doesn't "know" that there's already `hasem-ishmor!` as an object (because `"hasem-ishmor!"` is not implicitly interned as per the facts mentioned above).
 It's a compiler optimization and specifically applies to the interactive environment.
 + Constant folding is a technique for [peephole optimization](https://en.wikipedia.org/wiki/Peephole_optimization) in Python.
 This means the expression `'a'*20` is replaced by `'aaaaaaaaaaaaaaaaaaaa'` during compilation to reduce few clock cycles during runtime.
 Constant folding only occurs for strings having length less than 20.
 (Why?
 Imagine the size of `.pyc` file generated as a result of the expression `'a'*10**10`).
 [Here's](https://github.com/python/cpython/blob/3.6/Python/peephole.c#L288) the implementation source for the same.